R-Ross414/compiler-construction-2020/lecture-by-lecture.md

 - [Lecture 3.2](https://hackmd.io/@alexhkurz/HkoNj8mmU): Eliminating epsilon transitions, translating regular expressions into DFAs.

 the lectures below are still in draft form
-- Lecture 4.1: **How to build an interpreter in 50min**.
+- Lecture 4.1: *How to build an interpreter in one lecture*.
 Chapter 2.1 - 2.6 of [IPL](http://www.cse.chalmers.se/edu/year/2012/course/DAT150/lectures/plt-book.pdf).
 For installation  introductions see the [BNFC homepage](http://bnfc.digitalgrammars.com) or our own [BNFC installation instructions](https://github.com/alexhkurz/compiler-construction-2020/blob/master/BNFC-installation.md).
 **Homework:** Install Haskell and BNFC and get the calculator running. *Deadline: Monday, March 2, before class*.